gch144/AI/README.md

 Use the following environments for each lab variants:
 1. `Taxi.
 Use "Taxi-v3"`
 2. ` FrozenLake.
 Use the arguments "FrozenLake-v1" and map_name="8x8" for gym.make()`
-Read each environment documentation to learn the problem, how to reach the goal, what are the possible actions, what states to observe, rewards and termination conditions.